 Because these tumors cause your body to produce too much PTH, your doctor will check your blood levels for this hormone.
 If they are elevated, your doctor may consider this condition.

-PTH is not the only thing in your blood that can suggest that you may have a parathyroid tumor.
-Because PTH helps regulate your calcium and phosphorus, unusual blood levels of those minerals may also suggest that you have one of these tumors.
-Your doctor might also check your bone density and look for kidney stones with an X-ray, ultrasound, or CT scan.
+Elevated PTH blood levels are not the only indication that you may have a parathyroid tumor.
+Because PTH helps regulate your calcium and phosphorus, unusual levels of those minerals in your blood may also suggest that you have one of these tumors.
+Your doctor might check your bone density and look for kidney stones with:

 Treatment typically involves a surgical removal of the tumor.

 Having one of these tumors used to mean that doctors would need to check all four of your parathyroid glands during surgery.
-However, today’s technology allows them to figure out where the tumor is and whether you have more than one.
-According to the UCLA Health System, only around 10 percent of people with this condition have a tumor in more than one gland.
+Today’s technology allows them to figure out before surgery where the tumor is and whether you have more than one.
+According to the University of California, Los Angeles (UCLA) Health System, only around 10 percent of people with this condition have a tumor in more than one gland.
 These surgeries are successful in curing the tumors in 90 percent of cases.
-(UCLA)

-If your condition is mild enough, your doctor might not choose to perform the surgery.
-Instead, he or she might simply choose to monitor your condition.
+If your condition is mild, your doctor might choose not to perform the surgery.
+Instead, they might simply monitor your condition.

-You may need to take medications.
+Doctors may prescribe medications for your condition.
 Hormone replacement therapy can be helpful for postmenopausal women whose bone density is a concern.
-For other patients, calcimimetics, drugs that can decrease the secretion of PTH, may be prescribed.
+For other patients, doctors may suggest calcimimetics — drugs that can decrease the secretion of PTH.